High Evidence

 Summary

-Retatrutide’s development spans from preclinical discovery in the late 2010s through Phase 1 (2019-2021), Phase 2 (2021-2023), and now Phase 3 (2023-present).
+Retatrutide’s development spans from preclinical discovery in the late 2010s through Phase 1 (2019-2021), Phase 2 (2021-2023), and Phase 3 (2023-present).
 The landmark Phase 2 publications in the New England Journal of Medicine and The Lancet in 2023 established retatrutide as a potentially transformative metabolic therapy, prompting the launch of the comprehensive TRIUMPH Phase 3 program.
-As of March 2026, Phase 3 trials are actively underway with initial results anticipated in late 2026 or 2027, placing potential regulatory approval in the 2028 timeframe.
+In December 2025, the first Phase 3 topline results from TRIUMPH-4 were announced via press release, confirming -28.7% weight loss at 12 mg over 68 weeks.
+As of March 2026, additional Phase 3 trials are ongoing with further readouts expected throughout late 2026 and 2027, placing NDA submission in late 2026 (per Eli Lilly’s Q4 2025 earnings guidance) and potential regulatory approval in the mid-2027 to early 2028 timeframe.

 Sources Used On This Page